Lucrasoft/Splitter/GAME.md

 The only thing you have to send is the things not prefixed with a `#` the rest is what tester sends to you

 > [!TIP]
-> Reading the code of the Example bot in the [Source/Example](./Source/Example/Program.cs) folder or the code of the typescript bot in the [Source/typescript](./Source/typescript/index.ts) directory will help with creating your own implementation
+> Reading the code of the Example bot in the [Source/Example](./Source/Example/Program.cs) folder or the code of the typescript bot in the [Source/typescript](./Source/typescript/index.ts) directory will help with creating your own implementation.
+You can also look at [MOVES.md](MOVES.md) for some explanations on how to plan your moves.

 ### Complex